fprimex/filecleaver/README.md

 happening.

 So, what we need is a fast way to take a file off disk, chunk it up, and send the bits to different processes.
-The spit doesn’t need to be exact, just close enough that all processes are doing similar amounts of meaningful work.
+The split doesn’t need to be exact, just close enough that all processes are doing similar amounts of meaningful work.

 ### Seeking and finding